 Portland Urban Northeast Neighborhoods

-One of our favorite stores is the 5,000 square foot Beaumont Market at 4130 NE Fremont.
+One of our favorite stores is the 5,000-square-foot Beaumont Market at 4130 NE Fremont.
 In addition to the grocery items, there is an amazing amount of other stuff.
 Look up as it goes all the way from the floor to the ceiling, including some things hanging from the ceiling.
-You can always find a last minute gift item somewhere in Beaumont.
-They carry a good quantity of wine as well as the Harris Ranch meats.
-And fresh produce.
+You can always find a last-minute gift item somewhere in Beaumont.
+They carry a good quantity of wine as well as fresh produce and Harris Ranch meats.

 Alameda Ridge Offers Views

 Northeast Fremont Street, between NE 33rd and NE 50th Avenues, serves as the focal point of activity for the Beaumont-Wilshire neighborhood.
-As a neighborhood center, NE Fremont Street provides a mix of housing, commercial, institutional and retail services to residents and visitors.
-It is places where people can socialize, run their errands, window shop, and dine at local restaurants.
+As a neighborhood center, NE Fremont Street provides a mix of housing, commercial, institutional, and retail services to residents and visitors.
+It is placed where people can socialize, run their errands, window shop, and dine at local restaurants.
 Interspersed between the commercial activities are small professional offices that provide medical, legal, and financial services to the greater community.
-Head a little farther north and you will find great BBQ at Cannon’s Rib Express or the newest New Season’s Market.
+Head a little farther north, and you will find great BBQ at Cannon’s Rib Express or the newest New Seasons Market.

 Walking in Grant Park means more than taking an evening stroll in the neighborhood.
 It means that you can walk to the library, restaurants, and even to food markets such as New Seasons or stroll to Trader’s Joe over in the Hollywood area.

-In the City of Portland 2005 Livability study, 94% of Grant Park residents rated their neighborhood “good” or “very good” on these two items: (1) Walking distance to bus stop and (2) Access to shopping and other services.
+In the City of Portland 2005 Livability study, 94% of Grant Park residents rated their neighborhood “good” or “very good” on these two items: (1) Walking distance to a bus stop, and (2) access to shopping and other services.

 The Irvington neighborhood is named for William Irving, who claimed land in the area in 1852.
 After Irving’s death in 1872, his widow and son began subdividing and selling much of the original claim.
 The young neighborhood became part of the city of Albina, which was annexed to Portland in the early 1890s.
 Many of Irvington’s large, historic homes were built in the late 19th and early 20th centuries.

 NE Knott runs through the heart of Irvington and is lined with some of Irvington’s most beautiful homes.
-Each year during the Christmas season a group of owners offer open houses to the public that can be toured on horse drawn carriages.
+Each year during the Christmas season, a group of owners offers open houses to the public that can be toured on horse-drawn carriages.

-Close to MAX, Portland’s light rail system, is within walking distance of many of the homes.
-Walk to NE Broadway and visit boutiques, eateries, the Lloyd Center (Oregon’s largest Mall), the Rose Garden (home of the Portland Trailblazers) or the Convention Center.
+Close to MAX, Portland’s light rail system, and within walking distance of many of the homes.
+Walk to NE Broadway and visit boutiques, eateries, the Lloyd Center (Oregon’s largest mall), the Rose Garden (home of the Portland Trail Blazers), or the Convention Center.